Smart polymer: Classification and chemistry

 Hydrogels are polymer networks that do not dissolve in water but swell or collapse in changing aqueous environments.
 They are useful in biotechnology for phase separation because they are reusable or recyclable.
 New ways to control the flow, or catch and release of target compounds, in hydrogels, are being investigated.
 Highly specialized hydrogels have been developed to deliver and release drugs into specific tissues.
 Hydrogels made from PAAc are especially common because of their bioadhesive properties and tremendous absorbency.

 Enzyme immobilization in hydrogels is a fairly well-established process.
 Reversibly cross-linked polymer networks and hydrogels can be similarly applied to a biological system where the response and release of a drug are triggered by the target molecule itself.
 Alternatively, the response might be turned on or off by the product of an enzyme reaction.
 This is often done by incorporating an enzyme, receptor or antibody, that binds to the molecule of interest, into the hydrogel.
 Once bound, a chemical reaction takes place that triggers a reaction from the hydrogel.
 The trigger can be oxygen, sensed using oxidoreductase enzymes or a pH-sensing response.
 An example of the latter is the combined entrapment of glucose oxidase and insulin in a pH-responsive hydrogel.
 In the presence of glucose, the formation of gluconic acid by the enzyme triggers the release of insulin from the hydrogel.

 Two criteria for this technology to work effectively are enzyme stability and rapid kinetics (quick response to the trigger and recovery after removal of the trigger).
 Several strategies have been tested in type 1 diabetes research, involving the use of similar types of smart polymers that can detect changes in blood glucose levels and trigger the production or release of insulin.
 Likewise, there are many possible applications of similar hydrogels as drug delivery agents for other conditions and diseases.

+Pyromellitamide gels are types of gels based on pyromellitamide molecules.
+Such gels being developed which will enable the repair of severed muscles and spinal cords in patients.